 This is also where dressing for the industry comes into play.
 In the corporate world, you can't really go wrong with Navy.
 But if you wore navy to interview for a creative job at a graphic design firm, you'd come across as too serious to be creative.

 Unless you're in NYC, wearing all black can come across as funereal.
-Go with a neutral like Navy or Coffee.
+Go with a neutral like Navy or Brown.
 Or wear black with a color to brighten up the look.
+Or go with a dark, subdued color like Eggplant or Hunter Green.Prints and colors like Cobalt Blue work for more relaxed or creative industries.

 Bare arms, even in summer, are inappropriate for job interviews.
 And most offices are kept too cold for bare arms anyway.